Rebecca Adlington

-Rebecca Adlington OBE (born 17 February 1989) is a British former competitive swimmer who specialised in freestyle events in international competition.
+Rebecca Adlington OBE (born 17 February 1989) is an English former competitive swimmer who specialised in freestyle events in international competition.
 She won two gold medals at the 2008 Summer Olympics in the 400-metre freestyle and 800-metre freestyle, breaking the 19-year-old world record of Janet Evans in the 800-metre final.
 Adlington was Britain's first Olympic swimming champion since 1988, and the first British swimmer to win two Olympic gold medals since 1908.
 After winning her first World Championship gold over 800 metres in 2011, along with silver in the 400 metres at the same meet, she won bronze medals in both the women's 400-metre and 800-metre freestyle events in the 2012 Summer Olympics in London.
+Adlington is one of the few people to have won Olympic Games, World Championships, European championships and Commonwealth Games gold medals.

-On 5 February 2013, retired from all competitive swimming, at the age of 23.
+On 5 February 2013, Adlington retired from all competitive swimming at the age of 23.
 Since retiring as a competitor, she has worked for BBC TV as a swimming pundit at the Olympic Games and World Aquatics Championships, and made various other media appearances.
 Adlington is also one of a number of former sports stars behind a commercial group dedicated to providing coaching and leisure outlets.

 Early life and education

-Adlington was born in Mansfield, Nottinghamshire, where she attended The Brunts School.
+Rebecca Adlington was born on 17 February 1989 in Mansfield, Nottinghamshire, where she attended The Brunts School.
 In 2009, she was one of 94 from "the world of aquatics" to benefit from the Advanced Apprenticeship in Sporting Excellence award (AASE), intended to recognise potential elite athletes with the opportunity for integrated academic achievement whilst continuing with training for competition.

 Adlington started swimming with Sherwood Colliery Swimming Club, and was selected for the Nottinghamshire County Elite Squad (Nova Centurion Swimming Club).
 She swam in local swimming leagues for Nottingham Leander Swimming Club, having taken part in the National Speedo 'B' Final in May 2010.
 Adlington's great-uncle was Terry Adlington, former goalkeeper with Derby County. and she is a keen Derby supporter.